michaltalaga/Signalr.Hubs.TypeScriptGenerator/README.md

 with both items containing generated TypeScript.
 The first item contains generated declarations, while the second contains exported code.

-**NOTE:** Specifiying a specific assembly to scan is not suported, since the SignalR DefaultHubManager is used which looks up for Hub implementations in all loaded assemblies.
+**NOTE:** Specifiying a specific assembly to scan is not supported, since the SignalR DefaultHubManager is used which looks up for Hub implementations in all loaded assemblies.

 #### TypeScriptGeneratorOptions